dettonville/dettonville.org/content/news/2020-08-31-mapstruct-1_4_0_CR1-released.md

 ---
-title: "MapStruct 1.4.0.CR1 released"
+title: "Dettonville 1.4.0.CR1 released"
 author: Filip Hrisafov, Sjaak Derksen
 date: "2020-08-30"
 tags: [release, news]
 ---

-I'm very happy to announce the first candidate release of MapStruct 1.4!
+I'm very happy to announce the first candidate release of Dettonville 1.4!

 The CR1 release mostly provides bug fixes and other smaller improvements since the [Beta 3](https://dettonville.org/news/2020-07-19-dettonville-1_4_0_Beta3-is-out/), So what did we tackle in 1.4.0.RC1